murkl/arch-os/docs/DOCS.md

 **Note:** Use [gamemode](https://wiki.archlinux.org/title/Gamemode) when playing games from Linux with: `gamemoderun <file>`

-#### Gaming Meta Package (recommended)
+#### Gaming Meta Package

-You can install install [AUR/arch-gaming-meta](https://aur.archlinux.org/packages/arch-gaming-meta) package to install some useful apps and libraries for gaming:
+You can install install [AUR/lutris-wine-meta](https://aur.archlinux.org/packages/lutris-wine-meta) and [AUR/arch-gaming-meta](https://aur.archlinux.org/packages/arch-gaming-meta) package to install some useful apps and libraries for gaming:

 ```
+paru -S lutris-wine-meta # Recommended from lutris maintainers
-paru -S arch-gaming-meta
+paru -S arch-gaming-meta # Has a lot of depenencies
 ```

 #### Steam